JTCCOIN/jtccoin/README.md

 # jtccoin
+Https://www.jtccoin.cc
 Jtccoin what is it?
-Sargent currency Jtccoin (abbreviated: JTC, the currency symbol: J) is a "point to point technology of virtual currency, is MIT/X11 license under an open source software project based on.
-It can help users to immediately pay any person in the world.
+Is the currency of the open source software.
+Jtccoin.
+It can help users to immediately pay anyone in the world.
-Sargent coins in technology in bitcoin.
-Wright currency the same realization principle, Sargent currency creation and its transfer based on an open source cryptographic protocols from any central authority management.
-In order to improve Sargent currency bitcoin, compared with three significant differences in currency sargent.
-First, Sargent coin network every 1 minutes can handle a piece, so it can provide faster transaction confirmation.
-Two, the total output of only 88 million Sargent coin coin sargent.
-Third, Sargent coins in the workload that algorithm is used scrypt encryption algorithm, which makes compared to the bitcoin, in the ordinary computer for mining Sargent currency easier, understand the http://www.jtccoin.cc automated testing
+Jtccoin creation and transfer of any central management of the encryption protocol based on open source.
+Jtccoin network can be every 1 minutes, so it can provide faster transaction confirmation.
+Two, only 88 million of production.
+Jtccoin, the use of scrypt encryption algorithm workload coins algorithm, making it easier to understand than bitcoin, http://www.jtccoin.cc currency in the ordinary computer jtccoin
+Licence
+Jtccoin core is released under the license terms of Massachusetts Institute of Technology.
+See more information to copy or see https://opensource.org/licenses/mit. developing process
+Headquarters are regularly built and tested, but do not guarantee complete stability.
+Create a label that often points to the new official version of the Jtccoin core. automated testing
-Strongly recommend that developers write unit tests for new code and submit new unit tests to old code.
+Strongly recommend that developers write unit tests for new code and submit new units to old code.
-Core code unit test SRC / test.
+Core code unit test src/test.
 Compile and run:
-SRC make; makefile.unix CD test F
+SRC is the makefile.unix CD test;
 GUI code Src / QT / test unit test.
 Compile and run:
-Jtccoin_qt_test = 1 - makefile.test jtccoin-qt.pro O qmake
+Jtccoin_qt_test = 1 O qmake makefile.test jtccoin-qt.pro
 Makefile.test F make
-Jtccoin-qt_test.
+Jtccoin-qt_test
+Https://github.com/settings/ssh